marklysze/LlamaIndex-RAG-Linux-CUDA/README.md

 - Add Word documents to the "Data" folder for the RAG to use

 Package versions:
-- See the "conda_package_versions.txt" for the full list of versions in the conda environment (generated using "conda list").
-- See/utilise the "requirements.txt" file (note that you need to have installed the CUDA Toolkit using the instructions below, the versions are very important).
+- See the installation section below where you can install a conda environment with all the working package versions

 Local LLMs:
 - Put your downloaded LLM files into a "Models" folder